-Candidates should make use of the summary list of symbols, units, and definitions of quantities.
+Candidates should make use of the summary list of symbols, units and definitions of quantities.

-Throughout the course, teachers should aim to show the relevance of concepts to the candidates' everyday life and current technology.
-To encourage this approach and to allow teachers to use flexible programs to meet the course's general aims, we have limited the specified content of the syllabus.
+Throughout the course, teachers should aim to show the relevance of concepts to the candidates' everyday life and to the natural and man-made world.
+To encourage this approach and to allow teachers to use flexible programmes to meet the course's general aims, we have limited the specified content of the syllabus.
 The following material should therefore be regarded as an exam syllabus rather than a teaching syllabus.

-1. General Physics 1.1 Length and Time Core Use and describe the use of rules and measuring cylinders to calculate a length or a volume Use and describe the use of clocks and devices for measuring an interval of time Supplement Use and describe the use of a mechanical method for the measurement of a small distance (including use of a micrometer screw gauge) Measure and describe how to measure a short interval of time (including the period of a pendulum) 1.2 Speed, Velocity and Acceleration Core Define speed and calculate speed from total distance total time Plot and interpret a speed/time graph or a distance/time graph Recognize from the shape of a speed/time graph when a body is at rest moving with constant speed Calculate the area under a speed/time graph to work out the distance traveled for motion with constant acceleration Demonstrate some understanding that acceleration is related to changing speed Supplement Distinguish between speed and velocity Recognize linear motion for which the acceleration is constant and calculate the acceleration Recognize motion for which the acceleration is not constant • State that the acceleration of free fall for a body near to the Earth is constant Describe qualitatively the motion of bodies falling in a uniform gravitational field with and without air resistance (including reference to terminal velocity)
+1. General physics 1.1 Length and time Core Use and describe the use of rules and measuring cylinders to calculate a length or a volume Use and describe the use of clocks and devices for measuring an interval of time Supplement Use and describe the use of a mechanical method for the measurement of a small distance (including use of a micrometer screw gauge) Measure and describe how to measure a short interval of time (including the period of a pendulum) 1.2 Speed, velocity and acceleration Core Define speed and calculate speed from total distance total time Plot and interpret a speed/time graph or a distance/time graph Recognise from the shape of a speed/time graph when a body is at rest moving with constant speed Calculate the area under a speed/time graph to work out the distance travelled for motion with constant acceleration Demonstrate some understanding that acceleration is related to changing speed Supplement Distinguish between speed and velocity Recognise linear motion for which the acceleration is constant and calculate the acceleration Recognise motion for which the acceleration is not constant • State that the acceleration of free fall for a body near to the Earth is constant Describe qualitatively the motion of bodies falling in a uniform gravitational field with and without air resistance (including reference to terminal velocity)